Brand Names in Canada

 Finasteride is used to treat men with male pattern hair loss, also called androgenetic alopecia.
 It may be used alone or in combination with other hair loss medicines such as minoxidil.
 Finasteride will increase the number of scalp hairs but will not increase the amount of body hair.

 Finasteride blocks the action of an enzyme called 5-alpha-reductase.
-This enzyme changes testosterone to another hormone that causes hair loss in males.
-It will increase testosterone levels in the body, which increases hair growth on the scalp.
+This enzyme converts testosterone into another hormone called DHT, which is responsible for causing hair loss in males.
 The effect of finasteride on the scalp will only last as long as the medicine is taken.
 When it is stopped, the hair regrown from finasteride will be lost.

 This medicine is available only with your doctor’s prescription.